open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 the overflow attribute.

-Views of synchronous instruments with delta aggregation temporality MAY choose an arbitrary subset of attributes to output.
+Views of synchronous instruments with delta aggregation temporality MAY choose an arbitrary subset of attribute sets to output to maintain the stated cardinality limit.

 Regardless of aggregation temporality, the SDK MUST ensure that every metric event is reflected in exactly one Aggregator, which is either